tcnksm/go-latest/README.md

     URL: "http://example.com/json",
 }

-res, _ := latest.Check("0.1.0", json)
+res, _ := latest.Check(json, "0.1.0")
 if res.Outdated {
     fmt.Printf("0.1.0 is not latest, %s, upgrade to %s", res.Meta.Message, res.Current) }
 ```

-You can use your own json schema by defining `JSONReceiver` interface.
+You can use your own json schema by defining `JSONReceive` interface.
 See more details in document at [https://godoc.org/github.com/tcnksm/go-latest](https://godoc.org/github.com/tcnksm/go-latest).

 ## Version comparing